Physical measures for the geodesic flow tangent to a transversally conformal foliation: Foliations associated to Fuchsian representations

 It can be proven that $a$ descends to a Liouville-integrable (for $m_1$) additive cocycle of $T^1\Sigma$.
 Birkhoff's additive ergodic theorem then ensures the existence of the following number, that will be referred to as the \emph{average reparametrization of the geodesic flow}, \emph{for Liouville almost every} $v\in T^1\Sigma$

-This number has already been considered by Thurston and Wolpert with a slightly different definition in terms of intersection number of the Liouville geodesic currents corresponding to the two metrics.
-In \cite{Wolpert}, Wolpert called this number the \emph{average $m_2$-length of a $m_1$-geodesic} and gave a proof of the following theorem.

-\begin{theorem}[Thurston] Let $m_1,m_2$ be two hyperbolic metrics on the same closed surface $\Sigma$.
-Then the average reparametrization of the geodesic flow is $\geq 1$ with equality if and only if the two hyperbolic metrics represent the same Teichm\"uller class. \end{theorem}
+\begin{theorem}[Thurston, see \cite{Wolpert}] Let $m_1,m_2$ be two hyperbolic metrics on a closed surface $\Sigma$.
+Then $\chi\geq 1$ with equality if and only if the two hyperbolic metrics represent the same Teichm\"uller class. \end{theorem}